 I am an Assistant Professor in the Department of Environment and Society at Utah State University with broad interests in archaeology and paleoecology, land-use change, and remote sensing.
 My research examines long-term land-use practices, resilience strategies, and their legacy effects in dryland regions.
 I am also interested in the cultural and botanical heritage of Western Asia and the Western USA.
 My Ph.D. is from Dartmouth College in Ecology, Evolution, Environment, & Society (EEES).
 Prior to joining USU, I was an NSF SBE Postdoctoral Research Fellow at Rutgers University.

-2024–Present Sydnee Jensen ('25), UG Research Assistant and QCNR Funded Researcher
+Sydnee Jensen ('25), UG Research Assistant and QCNR Funded Researcher; Sydnee is now pursuing an MSc in Environment and Society at Utah State University

 Robb Young ('24), URCO Funded Researcher; after USU, Robb is pursuing a MSc in Social and Geographic Data Science at University College of London